About the farming team

 Horticultural Advisor

-Hugh supports horticultural work at the Soil Association, focusing on small‑scale systems, supply chains and innovation.
-He has held roles in press, certification and grower‑focused research and advice.
-Hugh previously ran Fungusloci, an urban mushroom microfarm.
-He now leads potato supply‑chain work and supports small‑scale growers, organic vineyards and the Fruit and Vegetable Alliance.
+Hugh supports horticultural work at the Soil Association, focusing on small scale systems, supply chains and innovation.
+He has held roles in press, certification and grower focused research and advice.
+Hugh previously worked at Fungusloci, an urban mushroom microfarm.
+He now supports small scale growers, organic vineyards, Innovative Farmers Field Labs and sits on the UK Fruit and Veg Coalition and the Organic Growers Alliance boards.
 Outside work, he is also a freelance musician and teacher.

 Jane Dingwall